chrisalpuerto/HandAutoMation/README.md

 - **You are then all set!
 Run the program and you will have control of the volume with right hand and control of the effect plugin with left hand**

+-**NOTE: use testfunctions.py to test if OSC messages are going through to Ableton Live.**